History of the AAPN

 The next week, Mike moderated a panel at MAGIC which included Rick Horwitch and Tony Anzovino.
 As usual the room was packed.
 Read a summary of our panel here

 In April, we held our first ever AAPN Carolina Mill Tour in a packed bus.
 The tour started and spent the day at Contempora Fabrics.
 Other stops included UNIFI, Parkdale, CCW and A&E. It was a spectacular success.
 We had several dozen staffers from a dozen brands and retailers.
+The testimonials justified more of these tours, as you can read here.
+Terrific press articles detailed the tour which you can see by clicking here

 Our Annual Conference was held May 6-8 at the Miami Four Seasons.
 The agenda included Tim Lyons, Founder of The Lyons Den Group, Kurt Cavano and Roberto Ramos, SVP Global Strategy & Communications at The Doneger Group.
 Ed Gribbin’s interview of Robin Lewis, Founder & CEO The Robin Report, was brilliant.